HDFGroup/hsds/docs/docker_install_azure.md

 1. Install azure-cli: `pip install azure-cli`
 2. Validate runtime version az-cli is at least 2.0.80: `az version`
 3. Login to Azure Subscription using AZ-Cli. `az login`
-4. After successful login, the list of avaialble subscriptions will be displayed.
+4. After successful login, the list of available subscriptions will be displayed.
 If you have access to more than one subscription, set the proper subscription to be used: `az account set --subscription [name]`
 5. Run the following commands to create Azure Resource Group `az group create --name $RESOURCEGROUP --location $LOCATION`